Top 10 Smart Agriculture Companies Leading with AI, Autonomous Machinery, and Data-driven Sustainability

 6. DeLaval Inc.

 In September 2025, DeLaval expanded its Hamra Farm facility in Sweden to support research and development in smart dairy farming technologies.
-The upgraded site will allow DeLaval to test and refine automated milking systems, data-driven herd management tools and other connected solutions that support digital and precision-agriculture practices (source: corporate.delaval.com).
+The upgraded site will allow DeLaval to test and refine automated milking systems, data-driven herd management tools, and other connected solutions that support digital and precision-agriculture practices.

 7. Farmers Edge Inc.

-Farmers Edge Inc. provides digital agriculture solutions including precision agronomy services, satellite imagery analysis, variable rate prescriptions, and agronomic consulting.
+Farmers Edge Inc. specializes in digital agriculture solutions, including precision agronomy services, satellite imagery analysis, variable rate prescriptions, and agronomic consulting.
 The company operates a data-driven platform integrating weather information, soil data, equipment telemetry, and crop modeling to generate field-specific recommendations.

 Farmers Edge serves crop producers, agronomists, and agricultural retailers requiring decision support tools for input management and yield optimization.
 The company is based in Canada with operations spanning North America, Brazil, Australia, and Eastern Europe.

-In August 2025, Farmers Edge launched Corvian, a new enterprise technology brand focused on large-scale digital agriculture solutions.
-The Corvian platform unifies data science, agronomic modelling and machine-learning tools to help growers optimize crop production and operational decisions across vast farming operations.
+In December 2025, Farmers Edge launched Corvian, a new enterprise technology brand focused on large-scale digital agriculture solutions.
+The Corvian platform unifies data science, agronomic modeling, and machine-learning tools to help growers optimize crop production and operational decisions across vast farming operations.

 8. BouMatic

-In October 2025, BouMatic introduced Apollo Farm Management, a digital farm-control platform designed to monitor and optimize dairy farm operations.
-The platform consolidates data from milking systems, herd performance and environmental sensors into a single interface to help producers make informed decisions and improve overall efficiency.
+In September 2025, BouMatic introduced Apollo Farm Management, a digital farm-control platform designed to monitor and optimize dairy farm operations.
+The platform consolidates data from milking systems, herd performance, and environmental sensors into a single interface to help producers make informed decisions and improve overall efficiency.

 9. AgJunction, Inc.